brent-hartwig/rsuite-conf-utils-lib/README.md

 # rsuite-config-prop-utils-lib
-Java RSuite library of configuration property utilities.
+Java RSuite library of configuration utilities, including but not limited to custom RSuite configuration properties.